Complete our first ever listener survey to let us know what you think about Talking Rubbish

 16. Burn or bury - how rubbish is incineration?

 Recent reports suggest that it is better to landfill our waste, rather than sending it for incineration.
 Can this possibly be true?
-In this episode, we dive into the nuances behind these reports, examining some key flaws in both the …
+In this episode, we dive into the nuances behind these reports, examining some key flaws in both the data and assumptions.
+Plus, we explore how flexible plastic could …

 Listen to the Episode